Image © ITV Studios, 1969

 Bill Westley, Sr.

 Bill Westley Sr., the uncle of assistant director Bill Westley (1939-), worked as an extra in film and television and never received an on-screen credit for his work.
 He often played policemen and was called upon many times to appear in ITC productions.
 His most prolific period working as an extra was between 1963 and 1967 when Bill made a large number of background appearances in The Saint and Gideon's Way.
+His final identified television role was in the Columbia Pictures Television production Ivanhoe (1982), which was filmed in the United Kingdom.

 Philip Weston